NALA National Utilization & Compensation Survey

 About every 2 years, NALA conducts a national survey of paralegals.
-Paralegals invited to participate include members of NALA, non-members, and members of NALA affiliated associations.
-This "look" at the paralegal profession has produced some interesting and valuable data through the years.
+Paralegals invited to participate in this survey include members of NALA, non-members, and members of NALA affiliated associations.
+This inside look into the paralegal profession has produced some interesting and valuable data through the years.
 The survey analysis includes reviews of current findings in comparison with findings of previous surveys.
-Economic data is presented in terms of such factors as size of city, size of firm, educational backgrounds, years of experience, and specialty area of practice.
+Economic data is presented in terms of such factors as the size of the city, size of the firm, educational backgrounds, years of experience, and specialty area of practice.

-Members can access the 2018 survey results by logging in to their NALA Account and purchasing the Utilization and Compensation Survey at no cost.
-Nonmembers need to log in to purchase the report.
+Members can access the 2020 survey results by logging in to their NALA Account and purchasing the Utilization & Compensation Survey at no cost.
+Non-members need to log in to purchase the report.
 If you don't have an account you will need to create one.

 Wolters Kluwer x NALA

 NALA and Wolters Kluwer have collaborated in a study aimed at exploring how corporate paralegals and corporate legal departments select, roll out, and leverage contract management solutions.